vosechu/vosechu.github.io/curriculum/performance-metrics.md

 * Use simple relationships to link models together
 * Deploy projects to Heroku
 * Create migrations
+* Use flash and flash.now messages to send feedback to users
+* Use sessions and cookies to store user data

 Students at an intermediate level will be able to: (with some reference material):
 * Use advanced relationships like hmt and habtm